-Within the framework of the Bank's 5-year

-which started in 2020.
-The climate risks wil be integrated into the loan evaluation and monitoring processes.
+Within the framework of the Bank's 5-year roadmap (2021-2025), to conclude which started in 2020.
+The climate risks will be integrated into the loan evaluation and monitoring processes.

 Within the framework of the Bank's 5-year roadmap (2021-2025), to develop a climate risk management approach which is fully compliant with the recommendations l 0% compared to the average of the previous 5 years (2012-2016).